William Irving (archaeologist)

 William Irving (November 11, 1927 – November 25, 1987) was a Canadian archaeologist and scholar of the prehistory of the North American Arctic.
 He was internationally recognized as a leading scholar of the historical Inuit cultures of north Alaska.
 Irving was born in Toronto, Canada.
 He received a Ph.D. in anthropology from the University of Wisconsin at Madison in 1964.
-His scholarly work includes a study of the early peopling of the Americas.
-He discovered and named the Arctic Small Tool tradition.
+His scholarly work includes a study of the early peopling of the Americas, where he was the first to use the term Arctic Small Tool tradition.